wise-ch/wastewater-influenza-dashboard/README.md

 The app is actually deployed using this docker image.
 Another Github action workflow re-builds the image using the latest data in the repository every Monday, Wednesday, and Friday morning.
 This workflow can also be manually triggered from Github.
 The workflow pushes the re-built image to the Github package registry associated with this repository.

-TODO: the server on which the shiny app is hosted should watch for new versions of the image.
+The server that hosts the online dashboard continuously monitors the pacakge repository using [watchtower](https://github.com/containrrr/watchtower) and will update the online version of the dashboard whenever a new image is available.

 To pull the production image and run it locally, follow the steps [here]( https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) to log in to the Github package registry.
 Then run:
 ```